Editor's Note: This guest post is by Nick Milne, author of the new book Life Expands: A Travel Comedy Romance.

 Familiarize yourself with local customs, top up your water bottle before going on long trips, and consider what you consume and throw away.
 Travel with environmentally conscious organizations like Kagumu Adventures in Colombia.

 Choose which information to digest wisely.
-Gorge on good books, and pick positive news sites, such as the Good News E-mail, a weekly dose of feel-good news from across the globe.
+Gorge on good books, and pick positive news sites.

 And finally, if someone is trying to sell you something you don’t want, pull out your water bottle, fight fire with water, and try selling them your water.
 It’ll either confuse them or make them laugh.